 In this article, we are going to do an experimental dyeing procedure of cotton fabric with natural Turmeric.
-This procedure is done practically in the chemical lab and described here as it is followed.
-Carefully all the procedures are done, and the final output found the fabric in yellow color.
+This procedure is done practically in a chemical lab and described here as it is followed.
+Carefully all the procedures are done and the final output found the fabric in yellow color.

 {getToc} $title={Table of Contents}